-Keeping Children Safe in Education, 2018 states that 'Governing bodies and proprietors should ensure their child protection policy includes procedures to minimise the risk of peer on peer abuse and sets out how allegations of peer on peer abuse will be investigated and dealt with' (page 22).
-The document also states it is most important to ensure opportunities of seeking the voice of the child are heard, 'Governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+Keeping Children Safe in Education, 2021 states that 'Governing bodies and proprietors should ensure their child protection policy includes procedures to minimise the risk of peer on peer abuse and sets out how allegations of peer on peer abuse will be investigated and dealt with' (paragraph 144 - 146).
+The document also states it is most important to ensure opportunities of seeking the voice of the child are heard: 'Governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
 Systems should be in place for children to express their views and give feedback.
-Ultimately, any system and processes should operate with the best interests of the child at their heart.'
-While it is recommended that Peer on Peer abuse is part of the Child Protection Policy, due to the sensitive nature and specific issues involved with peer on peer abuse we have completed this separate policy guidance template.
+Ultimately, all systems and processes should operate with the best interests of the child at heart.'
+While it is recommended that Peer on Peer abuse is part of the Child Protection & Safeguarding Policy, due to the sensitive nature and specific issues involved with peer on peer abuse we have completed this separate policy guidance template.
+(You may choose to add this directly to your Child Protection & Safeguarding Policy)

-In Keeping Children Safe in Education September 2018 (page 62), Part Five has been added to include child on child sexual violence and sexual harassment.
+In Keeping Children Safe in Education September 2018 Part Five was added to include child on child sexual violence and sexual harassment.
 We have therefore incorporated the key guidance from this section which should be accessed for more information.

-There is additional advice available to schools in the guidance 'Sexual violence and sexual harassment between children in schools and Colleges' DoE May 2018.
+There is additional advice available to schools in the guidance Sexual Violence and sexual harassment between children in schools and colleges September 2021